 As the contour of integration over the variables $(q)$ (at fixed $\alpha$) is a triple cover of the unit circle,~\eqref{eq:MicrocanonicalIndexDef}, we have to pick both of them.
 We remark that these two complex conjugate saddle points appear as two different saddle points of the integral over the gauge potentials $u_i$ and the integral over the angular velocities $\omega$'s at fixed contributing values of $\alpha\,$.

-In the microcanonical partition function~$d[J,Q]\,$,~\eqref{eq:DTotal}, the contour of integration over $\alpha$ (at fixed $\omega$), e.g.\ the period $\alpha\in[-\tfrac{3}{2},\tfrac{3}{2})\,$, also picks a single delta function from each of the two independent groups in~\eqref{eq:AsymptLocFormulaGeneral} ($M=1$) labelled by the sign choice in the exponential prefactor $\pm$.
+Naively,~\footnote{This is because commuting the integral with the sum over different replica delta functions may bring problems.
+The safer procedure is to resum the series over delta functions before integration over $\alpha$ is performed.
+We explain this procedure in the appendix. } in the microcanonical partition function~$d[J,Q]\,$,~\eqref{eq:DTotal}, the contour of integration over $\alpha$ (at fixed $\omega$), e.g.\ the period $\alpha\in[-\tfrac{3}{2},\tfrac{3}{2})\,$, also picks a single delta function from each of the two independent groups in~\eqref{eq:AsymptLocFormulaGeneral} ($M=1$) labelled by the sign choice in the exponential prefactor $\pm$.
 However, in order to avoid sign oscillations we have to choose $k=1\bmod 2$, and as a consequence, these two contributions cannot be identified as complex conjugates of each other (at fixed $\omega$).

-{{A choice of a single superconformal index~$\mathcal{I}_{\pm}[\omega]$ by imposing the constraint~$\alpha=\pm\tfrac{1}{2}\mod 2$ in $Z_{BPS}[\omega,\varphi]$ corresponds to picking a single delta function in one of the two complex conjugate subgroups in~\eqref{eq:AsymptLocFormulaGeneral} (and not in the other).}}
+{{A choice of a single superconformal index~$\mathcal{I}_{\pm}[\omega]$ by imposing the constraint~$\alpha=\pm\tfrac{1}{2}\mod 2$ in $Z_{\text{BPS}}[\omega,\varphi]$ corresponds to picking a single delta function in one of the two complex conjugate subgroups in~\eqref{eq:AsymptLocFormulaGeneral} (and not in the other).}}

 {{ The dynamically generated balancing condition~\eqref{eq:BalancingCondition3} implies that every $g_c$ of the partition function $d[J,Q]$ is a $g_c$ of a superconformal index~$\widetilde{d}[2J+Q]\,$ in the semiclassical expansion~\eqref{eq:SemiclassicalExp2}.
 This follows from the asymptotic formulae~\eqref{eq:AsymptLocFormula} and~\eqref{eq:AsymptLocFormulaGeneral} (as each delta function in $\alpha$ localizes to an independent superconformal index) and from the fact that these asymptotic singularities dominate the semiclassical expansion~\eqref{eq:SemiclassicalExp2} of $d[J,Q]$ and $\widetilde{d}[2J+Q]$~\cite{Beccaria:2023hip}. }}